 The Forum was near the convent of

 antique remains.
 Ford

 Roman forums had large open squares, but also porticoes where citizens could find shade in summer or shelter from rain in winter.
 A monumental portico stood at a short distance from the Temple to Diana.
-Its design was inspired by the exedrae of Foro di Augusto in Rome and its decoration, in particular the reliefs depicting heads of Jupiter Ammon, was similar to that of the Roman monument.
+Its design was inspired by the exedrae of Foro di Augusto in Rome and its decoration, in particular the reliefs depicting heads of Jupiter Ammon, a horned deity with mixed Greek and Egyptian features, was similar to that of the Roman monument.